actionhero/node-resque/README.md

 - You need to return `true` or `false` on the before hooks. `true` indicates that the action should continue, and `false` prevents it.
 This is called `toRun`.
 - If you are writing a plugin to deal with errors which may occur during your resque job, you can inspect and modify `this.worker.error` in your plugin.
 If `this.worker.error` is null, no error will be logged in the resque error queue.
-- There are a few included plugins, all in the lib/plugins/\* directory.
-You can rewrite you own and include it like this:
+- There are a few included plugins, all in the `src/plugins/*` directory.
+You can write your own and include it like this:

 ```javascript
 const jobs = {